carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-objdump.rst

 .. option:: --version

-  Display the version of this program.
+  Display the version of the :program:`llvm-objdump` executable.
 Does not stack with other commands.

 .. option:: -x, --all-headers